Heat Press Temperature for Sublimation:

 If you try to sublimate at 325 degrees Fahrenheit, you will likely have a blurry or faded image.
 In some cases, the image may not transfer at all.

-Mug Press Temperature and Time
+Mug Press Temperature & Time Guide

 - Material: Ceramic

-- Coating: Sublimation-coated
+- Coating: Sublimation

-- Care: Hand wash only, avoid abrasive cleaners
+- Care: Hand wash only

-- Preheat: Preheat the press to the desired temperature.
+- Preheat press to temperature

-- Cool Down: Allow the mug to cool completely before handling.
+- Cool completely before handling

 Always refer to the guidelines provided by your sublimation ink and paper manufacturers for the best results.